Prostate Cancer - What is it and Why is it important

 - Active surveillance & watchful waiting: For slow-growing prostate cancer, regular monitoring with PSA tests, digital rectal exams and biopsies may be recommended instead of immediate treatment.
 This is suitable for older patients or those with low-risk cancer.

 - Surgery (Prostatectomy): A radical prostatectomy involves removing the prostate gland, sometimes along with nearby tissues.
-It is often used for localized cancer and can be done through open, laparoscopic or robotic-assisted surgery.
+It is often used for localised cancer and can be done through open, laparoscopic or robotic-assisted surgery.

 - Radiation therapy: High-energy radiation destroys cancer cells.
 It can be delivered externally (external beam radiation) or internally through implanted radioactive seeds (brachytherapy).
 This may be used alone or combined with other treatments.